neilmce/quiz/rounds/theYearThatWas.md

 December
 --------
-* What was the panto at the Theatre Royal in Winchester?
+* In December Sony suffered a serious hack of their IT systems.
+In the emails that were hacked, who was described as 'quote'?

-    A: TBC
+    A: Angelina Jolie.

 January
 -------
 * Who or what is Hoegh Osaka?